Video Link: https://vimeo.com/475314232

 Avoiding all soy products is impossible, as soy protein isolate, soybean oil, textured vegetable protein, and various other products account for approximately one-fifth of the calories consumed by Americans.

-Soy even shows up in baby formulas, and school lunch programs commonly add soy to hamburger patties as a cheap filler.
+Soy even appears in baby formulas, and school lunch programs commonly add soy to hamburger patties as a cheap filler.

-And let’s not forget the large agricultural company’s (“Big Agra”) that are all-in on soy.
+And let’s not forget the large agricultural companies (“Big Agra”) that are all-in on soy.
 With their unlimited marketing budgets, the benefits of soy are pumped out continuously.

 If that weren’t enough, the Food and Drug Administration (FDA) is also on board as they insist there is evidence that soy may lower the risk of cardiovascular disease.